 BCWS is a grassroots workers’ rights organization that aims to improve the rights of workers, gender equality, and human rights in the formal and informal sectors of Bangladesh.

 Bank Information Center

-The Bank Information Center (BIC) advocates for social, ecological and economic justice by amplifying local voices and democratizing development finance.
+BIC advocates for social, ecological, and economic justice by amplifying local voices and democratizing development finance.
 BIC partners with civil society in developing and transition countries to influence the World Bank and other international financial institutions (IFIs).

-Center for the Study of Equity and Governance in Health Systems (CEGSS) is a civil society organization that carries out research, advocacy and capacity building in Guatemala around social participation, public health policies and right to health.
+CEGSS is a civil society organization that carries out research, advocacy, and capacity building in Guatemala around social participation, public health policies, and the right to health.
 For more en español or in English.

 Controla tu Gobierno